 - Then add in the pretzel-nut mixture a little at a time and mix until a dough is formed.
 You shouldn’t need to use it all (which is fine because you can use any leftovers for topping the truffles).

 - Once you have a dough that’s easy to form into balls, scoop out 1 Tablespoon amounts and roll/carefully form into balls.
 Set on parchment paper and place in freezer to chill.

-- Remove truffles from freezer and, one at a time, dip them into the melted chocolate.
+- Remove truffles from freezer and then, one at a time, dip them into the melted chocolate.
 Use a fork to remove them and tap away excess chocolate.
 Transfer back onto parchment paper and top with pretzel pieces or additional crushed pretzels.
-You will likely have leftover chocolate, which I recommend using to either double dip the truffles or dip pretzels in (because it's fun).
+You will likely have leftover chocolate, which I recommend using to either double dip the truffles or dip pretzels in (because it’s fun).

 - Repeat until all truffles are dipped.
 Place back in the freezer or fridge to set.
 Store leftovers in an airtight container or bag at room temperature.
 Transfer to freezer for longer term storage.